gbozee/now-python-asgi/README.md

 - PostgreSQL, so psycopg2 won't work out of the box
 - MySQL, so MySQL adapters won't work out of the box either
-- Sqlite, so the built-in Sqlite adapter won't be available

 ## Contributing